MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ### Workflow

 - Azure Traffic Manager uses DNS-based routing to load balance incoming traffic across the two regions.
 Traffic Manager resolves DNS queries for the application to the public IP addresses of the Application Gateway (AppGW) endpoints.
 The public endpoints of the AppGWs serve as the backend endpoints of Traffic Manager.
-Traffic Manager resolves DNS queries based on a choice of six routing methods you configure.
-The browser connects directly to the endpoint, [not through Traffic Manager](/azure/traffic-manager/traffic-manager-routing-methods#priority-traffic-routing-method).
+Traffic Manager resolves DNS queries based on a choice of six routing methods.
+The browser connects directly to the endpoint.
+[Traffic Manager doesn't see the HTTP(S)traffic](/azure/traffic-manager/traffic-manager-routing-methods#priority-traffic-routing-method).

-- The Application Gateways (AppGWs) receive HTTP(S) traffic from the client browser and load balance requests across the backend pool of virtual machines (VMs) in the web tier.
+- The Application Gateways (AppGWs) receive HTTP(S) traffic from the browser and load balance requests across the backend pool of virtual machines (VMs) in the web tier.
 Deploying the AppGWs to all three zones provides zone redundancy for the AppGWs.
 The AppGWs also distribute traffic across the three zones in the web tier.
 AppGWs include a Web Application Firewall (WAFs) that inspects traffic and protects the application from web exploits and vulnerabilities.

 - The web tier is the first layer of the three-tier application.
 It hosts VMs in three availability zones.
 The Application Gateways distribute traffic to each of the three availability zones.
 The web tier contains the user interface.
 It also parses user interactions and passes traffic destined to the data tier to internal load balancer.